I used to hear that just about every night when I would be sitting in my living room.

 If your cat likes to scratch at your carpet then you need a flat scratching post.
 We have both options but our cat prefers the flat post.

 If you have an indoor cat then a scratching post is a must have item!

 Spraying your furry feline gently with light spray of water from a squirt bottle when they are where they should not be may be a way of getting them to understand where they should – or should not be.

-Be sure to test the spray bottle on a small section of any couches, coffee tables, fabric or leather furniture pieces before using to ensure items will not be damaged by the spray.
+Be sure to test the spray bottle on a small section of where you will be spraying.
+Doing this before use will ensure items will not be damaged by the spray.

 What worked for us?
 Peppermint spray!
-We began using a few drops of peppermint oil in our kitchen cleaner and our cat ran for the hills, never to be seen on the counter again.
+We began using a few drops of peppermint oil in our kitchen cleaner.
+Once we did that our cat ran for the hills, never to be seen on the counter again.
 No more dusty paw prints or “thumps” – thank you peppermint.